XARTS Network Drive

-- User Name & Password: your XARTS Labs user name & password
+- Username and Password: your XARTS Labs username and password

-- Port Number (if required by software) 22 (standard port for SFTP)
+- Port Number: 22 (standard port for SFTP)

-You can use standard Mac and Windows file sharing methods to access your network drive from any computer that's connected to the campus network.
-On a Mac, switch to the Finder and select Go → Connect To Server.
-Enter xarts.usfca.edu/Users/username for the server address (where username is your lab user name) and click [Connect].
-Enter your lab user name and password when prompted, then click [OK].
+From a Mac on the campus network: Switch to the Finder and select Go ➔ Connect To Server.
+Enter xarts.usfca.edu/Users/username for the server address and click Connect.
+Enter your lab username and password when prompted, then click OK.

-You can use the steps above to access your network drive from an off-campus computer by first connecting to the USF VPN (Virtual Private Network).
+From a Mac or PC off the campus network: You can use the same steps above to access your network drive from an off-campus computer by first connecting to the USF VPN (Virtual Private Network).
 Anyone with an active myUSF account can connect to the USF VPN.
-For more information, visit the ITS Network Remote Access FAQ.
+For more information, visit this webpage.

 The files you save on your XARTS Network Drive are not backed up by the department and could be lost in the event of user error, a severe hardware failure, or other catastrophe, so it’s essential that you save and/or back them up to other locations, such as a personal storage device or to an online file storage service such as Google Drive (part of Gmail and USF email) or Dropbox.